TJChap2840/dragonknight/_posts/2015-06-20-loot-priority.md

 There will also be a tier priority as some people get much more value out of their tier bonuses than others do (RIP Fury Warrior).
 This also applies to class trinkets.

-[ClICK HERE](https://docs.google.com/spreadsheets/d/1FCbNn8aB1Mdt8Ng2cr2bADo9W0NMtvm8tWmyYtKEbFM/edit#gid=0) for the Google Doc.
+[CLICK HERE](https://docs.google.com/spreadsheets/d/1FCbNn8aB1Mdt8Ng2cr2bADo9W0NMtvm8tWmyYtKEbFM/edit#gid=0) for the Google Doc.

 Talk to Brisp if you have any questions.